alexdevero/alex-devero-blog/blog-archives/archive-18/04-02-19--getting-started-with-ruby-the-easy-way-pt4.md

 # 7
 ```

-## Epilogue: Getting started with Ruby – The Easy Way Pt4
+## Epilogue: Getting Started With Ruby the Easy Way Pt4

 Congratulations!
 You've just finished another part of this series and made progress on your way to learn how to program in Ruby.
 Let's do a quick recap.
 First, you've learned about what are ternary and logical operators.
 Next, you've learned about `case` statements.
 After that, you've learned about loops.
 These were the `while`, `until`, `for` and `loop do`.